Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Introduction

 The rest of this paper is organized as follows.
 In \cref{sec:relatedwork} we review related works, and in \cref{sec:notation} we set notation and review tensor algebra.
-In \cref{sec:main} we provide our main estimation algorithm and present our main theoretical results, including our per-node estimation errors, and in \cref{sec:numericalresults} we present our results on simulated and real data.
-In \cref{sec:proofoverview} we provide an overview of the proof of our main $\ell_{2,\infty}$ perturbation bound, and we finish in \cref{sec:discussion} with a discussion.
-We defer the full proofs of our main results to the appendices.
+In \cref{sec:main} we provide our main estimation algorithm and present our main theoretical results, including our per-node estimation errors and novel $\ell_{2,\infty}$ perturbation bound, and in \cref{sec:numericalresults} we present our data analysis results.
+We provide a high-level overview of the proof of our main technical result in \cref{sec:proofoverview}, and we finish in \cref{sec:discussion} with a discussion.
+The supplementary materials contain additional discussion, further data analysis and simulations, and our full proofs.